Designing the Workflow

 Actions Library Tab

-3. Under User Interaction, hover your cursor over Acceptable Use Policy (AUP) and click Add.
+3. In the Actions Library tab, hover your cursor over Acceptable Use Policy (AUP) from the User Interaction section and click Add.

 The Acceptable Use Policy (AUP) sidebar is displayed.

-4. In the Acceptable Use Policy (AUP) sidebar, complete the following and then click Add Step:
+• In the Acceptable Use Policy (AUP) sidebar, complete the following and click Add Step:

-• Policy Content: Enter the terms and conditions to which your client must agree prior to network access.
+• Policy Content: Enter the terms and conditions that your client must agree to before network access.
 Alternatively, click Upload file instead to select and upload a local file containing policy wording that you have already written.
 Supported file formats are .pdf, .docx, .dot, and .doc.

-Click Preview to preview the AUP as it will appear in the client portal UI on a PC, tablet, or a mobile device.
-After clicking Add Step, the AUP is successfully created and is displayed as a process tile in the Workflow Designer.
+After clicking Add Step, the AUP is created and displayed as a process tile in the Workflow Designer.

-6. In the Actions Library sidebar, hover your cursor over Custom Message and click Add.
+4. In the Actions Library tab, hover your cursor over the Custom Message from the User Interaction section and click Add.

-After clicking Add Step, the custom message is successfully created and is displayed as a process tile in the Workflow Designer.
+After clicking Add Step, the custom message is created and displayed as a process tile in the Workflow Designer.

-9. Hover your cursor over Display a Form and click Add.
+5. In the Actions Library tab, hover your cursor over the Display a Form from the Operational section and click Add.

 Adding a Display Form

 • Field 1: This field is predefined; the Label is Username and the corresponding Field Type is Username.
-You may modify the label, but the corresponding Field Type value cannot be changed.
+You can modify the label, but the Field Type cannot be changed.

-• Add Field : Click to add Field 2, Field 3, and so on, as necessary.
-For each added field, enter a label and select a Field Type from the drop-down list (choices include: Email Address, Phone Number, First Name, Last Name, or Custom Field).
+• Add Field : Click Add Field to add additional fields.
+For each added field, enter a label and select a field type from the drop-down list.
+The options include Email Address, Phone Number, First Name, Last Name, or Custom Field.

-After clicking Add Step, the user information form is successfully created and is displayed as a Display a Form process tile in the Workflow Designer.
+After clicking Add Step, the process tile is added to the Workflow Designer.

-12. In the Actions Library sidebar, configure only one of the following device authentication options:
+6. In the Actions Library tab, configure only one of the following Device Onboarding authentication options:

-• MAC Address Registration: The client device MAC address is registered and authenticated with RADIUS, and assigned to the selected Identity Group.
+• MAC Address Registration: Registers the client device MAC address with RADIUS and assigns it to the selected Identity Group.
+Refer to Adding MAC Registration Lists.

-Note: You must have an Identity Group defined prior to adding a device authentication option.
+Note: You must have an Identity Group defined before adding a device authentication option.
 Refer to Adding an Identity Group for more information.

 Provide DPSK

-1. In the Provide DPSK tile, click Add.
+1. Hover your cursor over Provide DPSK and click Add.

 2. From the Choose Identity Group drop-down, select an identity group.